 The US-Asia Institute (USAI) is a United Nations-associated non-governmental organization located in the heart of Washington, D.C.
 Our mission is to encourage dialogue and understanding between the people and governments of the United States and nations of Asia.

 Since its inception in 1979, USAI has hosted an internship program for students who are interested in Asian affairs.
 The Institute selects two to four undergraduates, recent graduates, or graduate students during the summer, winter/spring, and fall terms.
 The duration of the internship is approximately two to three months, with the possibility of extension.
 Internships are unpaid.

 The USAI Internship Program gives students a unique opportunity for hands-on experience in the field of U.S.-Asian affairs.
 Throughout the internship, students will play an active role in organizing educational programming, overseas Congressional staff delegations, forums, receptions, and diplomatic off-the-record briefings.
 Students will also be expected to represent the Institute at Congressional hearings, think-tank briefings, and other networking events in the D.C. area.

 The intent of USAI internships is to supplement academic scholarship with a pragmatic program that deals with the realities of the political process in international policy development.

-USAI is looking for highly motivated undergraduates, recent graduates, and graduate students with a strong interest in U.S.-Asia relations.
+USAI seeks highly motivated undergraduates, recent graduates, and graduate students with a strong interest in U.S.-Asia relations.
 We seek individuals possessing strong writing, organizational, and communication skills.

 To apply for our internship program, please submit your resume, a cover letter detailing when you are available to intern at the Institute (proposed start and end dates, and day-to-day availability), a plan of objectives, a brief description of your future academic and professional goals, and a short writing sample (1-4 pages).

 Foreign applicants are encouraged to apply for internships.
 Appropriate required visa is the responsibility of individual applicants.

 Responsibilities: The Communications Intern will be responsible for managing the website, exploring and expanding on the Institute’s social media presence, producing brochures and newsletters, as well as assisting with the daily operations of the office.
 The intern will also work closely with the Political Affairs Intern in attending meetings, organizing events, seeking grants, and corresponding with Hill staff.